 ACMNP in Yosemite provides:

-Ministry team members seek employment from Delaware North Companies in the Valley, Wawona, or Tuolumne Meadows, depending upon ministry assignment offered.
+Ministry team members seek employment from Aramark or Delaware North Companies in the Valley, Wawona, or Tuolumne Meadows, depending upon ministry assignment offered.

 "I encountered God in Creation while spending time worshiping Him while on one of the overhanging rocks.
 One time I sat there and watched the sunset over the valley, turning half dome orange and pink.
 I was listening to worship music.
 Enjoying that beautiful sunset with 3000 feet of air below my feet was amazing.
 God’s beauty, majesty and power felt overwhelming."